MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

 1. Click the **Select** button at the bottom of the "SQL Database" blade.
 Then click **Connection string** in the "Add data connection" blade, **OK** at the bottom of the "Connection String" blade, and **OK** at the bottom of the "Add data connection" blade.

-	> Since you will be working with a "Quick Start" backend service in the next exercise, it's important that you accept the default connection string name of "MS_TableConnectionString."
+	> Since you will use a "quickstart" project in the next exercise to implement a back-end service, it's important that you accept the default connection string name of "MS_TableConnectionString."
+You could change the connection-string name, but you would have to change it in the quickstart code as well.

 	![Adding a data connection](Images/portal-accept-connection-string.png)

     _Adding a data connection_

 Provisioning the database and database server will take a few minutes, but there's no need to wait.
-You can move on the next exercise and begin writing the code to connect the Drone Lander app to the Azure Mobile App.
+You can move on to the next exercise and begin writing the code for the back-end service that you will deploy to the Azure Mobile App.

 <a name="Exercise3"></a>
 ## Exercise 3: Implement and deploy a back-end service ##

-Although an Azure Mobile App is, in many ways, just a placeholder service, much of the complexity of working with backend services is handled for you, centrally, in the Azure Mobile App service itself, like managing connection strings and authentication providers.
-Allowing an Azure Mobile App to manage these tricky pieces has clear advantages, and allows a developer to focus primarily on writing code for business logic and features, instead of worrying about configuration and administration.

-In this exercise you will be creating an Azure Mobile Backend using an Azure Mobile App "Quick Start" project you will add to your Drone Lander solution, and then writing code to take advantage of the built-in Mobile table and API features of Azure Mobile Apps.
+In this exercise, you will use Visual Studio to write a service and deploy it to the Azure Mobile App.
+The service will include two MVC controllers: one that exposes REST-callable methods for writing information about landing attempts to the database you created in the previous step (and for retrieving that information once written), and one that exposes REST-callable methods for transmitting telemetry data — altitude, descent rate, fuel remaining, thrust, and so on — to Mission Control, where it can be displayed on the big screen at the front of the room.

 1. In Visual Studio 2017, open the **DroneLander** solution that you built in previous labs.

 1. Right-click the **DroneLander** solution and use the **Add** > **Existing Project...** command to add **DroneLander.Backend.csproj** from the lab's "Resources\Quick Start\DroneLander.Backend" folder.
-This is a quick-start project for creating a back-end service to be hosted in the Azure Mobile App you created in Exercise 1.
+This is a quick-start project for creating a back-end service for Azure Mobile Apps.

 	> You can click **Quickstart** in the blade for an Azure Mobile App in the Azure Portal and download quick-start projects of various types.
 Because these projects contain infrastructure you don't need and would have to be modified anyway, you are importing a project that has been specifically prepared for this lab.